raceintospace/raceintospace/doc/manual/manual.md

 This is it, the end goal—to land someone on the Moon and return them safely to Earth.
 This is arguably humanity's greatest technological triumph!
 New challenges await, but mankind's first footsteps on an alien world are an achievement to remember.

-## Other Milestones, and Necessary Tasks for the Moon Landing
+## Other Milestones, and Important Tasks for the Moon Landing

 ### PHOTO RECONNAISSANCE